danielparton/TargetExplorer-querytest/README.md

 The query method is to be implemented as query\_db, within flaskapp/views.py

+A placeholder method has been set up.

-To run the placeholder query method (from this directory): python run.py
+To run the query method (from this directory): python run.py